 Disaster Preparedness is part of our Community

-The Volunteer Center of Whatcom County will set up a Volunteer Mobilization Center (VMC) if one is needed during a natural or man-made disaster in Whatcom County.
+The Volunteer Mobilization Center of Whatcom County (VMC) will set up if one is needed during a natural or man-made disaster in Whatcom County.
 The VMC will process volunteers and send them to sites where needed as determined by the lead agency which is usually the Whatcom County Sheriff’s Department.
-If you want to volunteer to work the VMC in case it is called into action, please visit this website to learn more: www.WhatcomVolunteer.org/Disaster
+If you want to volunteer to work the VMC in case it is called into action, please visit this website to learn more: www.WhatcomVMC.org

 CERT – Community Emergency Response Team